-For everyday home use on a Windows 10 or 11 PC, Microsoft Defender Antivirus is efficient, accurate, and all you need to protect your PC.
+For everyday home use on a Windows 10 or 11, Microsoft Defender Antivirus is efficient, accurate, and all you need to protect your PC.

 - Built into Windows 10 & 11